A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 Fix an orientation $\phi$ of the white faces of $C$.
 This orientation induces a directed graph structure on $C$, by orienting all of the edges so that they have a white face to their left.
 Hence, all of the embeddings in $\text{Em}_{\phi}(C)$ induce the same directed graph structure.
 Note that in any such embedding of $C$, the edges at any vertex $v$ considered in counterclockwise order alternate between incoming and outgoing, and in particular the out-degree at $v$ is equal to the in-degree.

-The proof idea is to construct an injective mapping from $\text{Em}_{\phi}(C)$ to embeddings of $\text{Em}_{\phi}(\tilde{C})$.
+The proof idea is to construct an injective mapping from $\text{Em}_{\phi}(C)$ to $\text{Em}_{\phi}(\tilde{C})$.
 For this purpose, we will need some definitions.
 Let $l,l'$ be two leaves at a vertex $v$.
-For a given embedding of $C$, we say that a $l$ is \textit{nested} in $l'$ if $l$ is bounded by an inner black face of $l'$.
-A \textit{local black face} at a vertex $v$ is a connected region of the intersection of a black face of $v$ with a small punctured neighborhood at $v$.
+For a given embedding of $C$, we say that a leaf $l$ is \textit{nested} in $l'$ if $l$ is bounded by an inner black face of $l'$.

 Consider a leaf step from a vertex $u \neq x$ to $x$, and assume first that erasing $u$'s leaves does not create a new banana, one of whose non-special vertices is $u$.